-Sly and Robbie’s Robbie Shakespeare has died, according to reports
+Sly and Robbie bassist Robbie Shakespeare has died

 In a 1997 interview with The Independent, Shakespeare recalled the first time the pair recorded together, saying: “From day one, when we first went into the studio together, we had that special chemistry.
 Definitely.
 Musically we’d have to set up a special channel to God to ask him why what we play always comes out right.”

-As well as their success as musicians, which saw them playing on seminal reggae records like Peter Tosh’s Legalize It and The Mighty Diamonds' Right Time, Sly and Robbie also established themselves as an inventive and genre-defining production duo.
-In the Nineties they produced hits like “Tease Me” and “Murder She Wrote” for Chaka Demus & Pliers, and the following decade they enjoyed further international success as the producers of No Doubt's hits “Hey Baby” and “Underneath It All”.
+As well as their success as musicians, which saw them playing on seminal reggae records such as Peter Tosh’s Legalize It and The Mighty Diamonds' Right Time, Sly and Robbie also established themselves as an inventive and genre-defining production duo.

+In the Nineties, they produced hits including “Tease Me” and “Murder She Wrote” for Chaka Demus & Pliers.
+The following decade, they enjoyed further international success as the producers of No Doubt's “Hey Baby” and “Underneath It All”.

+Last year, Rolling Stone placed Shakespeare at number 17 on their list of “The 50 Greatest Bassists of All Time”, just one of many accolades he received during a long and illustrious career.

 Register for free to continue reading